Not too far from the sacred Lumbini is found a giant and sacred tree – Pakari Brikshya. Circumference of its trunk may reach 20 m.

-It is not easy to assess the size of this tree but the impressive numbers given by municipal website (1) – with a trunk circumference of 25 m – seem to be exxagerated.
+It is not easy to assess the size of this tree but the impressive numbers are given by the municipal website (1) – with a trunk circumference of 25 m – seem to be exaggerated.
 Analysis of several movies and images shows that the circumference of the trunk is between 16 and 20 meters what is very impressive anyway.

-Surrounding area is named Pakari and the tree is well known local landmark.
+Surrounding area is named Pakari and the tree is a well known local landmark.

 Some images and movies of tree

-Most people at first associate Nepal with the breathtaking scenery of Himalaya and above all – with the world’s tallest mountain – Mount Everest.
-But there is much more than this: historical cities with breathtaking architecture, holy Buddhist sites and possible location of the mysterious Shambala – Upper Mustang Valley.
+Most people at first associate Nepal with the breathtaking scenery of the Himalayas and above all – with the world’s tallest mountain – Mount Everest.
+But there is much more than this: historical cities with breathtaking architecture, holy Buddhist sites, and possible location of the mysterious Shambala – Upper Mustang Valley.

 The category includes some of the most impressive and interesting separate trees in the world.
 The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
 Every month there are reported new tree species from the whole world, including Western Europe.

 Wonders of Asia